Enjoy Sydney’s best bottomless lunch experience in Mid-Town ~ Find out more about Soul Saturdays

 With winter now amongst us, we start to lean towards warm, comforting dishes, and with this comes bigger, bolder RED wines.

 With such an extravagant wine list, featuring old and new style wine, it’s hard to pick a favourite.
-However, with winter amongst us, Craig tends to flick towards the red wine section of the menu.
-His favourite reds at the moment are: 2019 Polperro ‘Mill Hill’, Pinot Noir from Mornington Peninsula, for it’s fruit ford, high acid and complexity, as well as 2018 Cobaw Ridge, Syrah from Macedon Ranges, a small batch, wintery red that is delicate, balanced and pure expression of where it is from.
+However, with winter amongst us, Amandine tends to flick towards the red wine section of the menu.
+Her favourite reds at the moment are: 2019 Polperro ‘Mill Hill’, Pinot Noir from Mornington Peninsula, for it’s fruit ford, high acid and complexity, as well as 2018 Cobaw Ridge, Syrah from Macedon Ranges, a small batch, wintery red that is delicate, balanced and pure expression of where it is from.

 It’s not a guide to red wine, without knowing what to pair it with!